fleetdm/fleet/articles/deploy-security-agents.md

 * **Navigate to the Software page**: Click on the "Software" tab in the main navigation menu.

 * **Select a team**: Click on the dropdown at the top left of the page.

+> Software packages are tied to a specific team.
+This allows you to, for example, test a newer release of an application within your IT team before rolling it out to the rest of your organization, or deploy the appropriate architecture-specific installer to both Intel and Apple Silicon Macs.

 * **Find your software**: using the filters on the top of the table, you can choose between: